 The shift in control of the House has meant a concomitant switch in incumbency advantage from the Republicans to the Democrats.
-As a result, even if every member serving at the beginning of the 110th Congress in 2007 was running for reelection, the Democrats would be in a vastly improved electoral position compared to 2006.
+As a result, even if every member serving at the beginning of the 110th Congress in 2007 were running for reelection, the Democrats would be in a vastly improved electoral position compared to 2006.
 Events in the last two years have benefited the Democrats even further.
-In three districts where Republican members resigned from their seats, Democrat challengers were able to win runoff elections, bringing the current seat total to 235.4 More dramatically, thirty Republicans have either resigned or announced that they will not seek reelection in 2008, compared to only eight Democrats, meaning the former will have to defend many more open seats.5
+In three districts where Republican members resigned from their seats, Democratic challengers were able to win runoff elections, bringing the current seat total to 236.5 More dramatically, 30 Republicans have either resigned or announced that they will not seek reelection in 2008, compared to only eight Democrats, meaning the former will have to defend many more open seats.6

-This imbalance in retirements, coupled with the Democrats' gains in these runoff elections, reflects the broad dissatisfaction with the Republican party currently held by the American public, due in large part to economic distress and the war in Iraq.
+This imbalance in retirements, coupled with the Democrats' gains in these runoff elections, reflects the broad dissatisfaction with the Republican Party currently held by the American public, due in large part to economic distress and the war in Iraq.
 While this disfavor is most clearly seen in President Bush's low approval ratings, it has also extended to House Republicans.
-Following the Democratic candidate's victory in a Mississippi special election in May, Tom Davis, a Republican member from Virginia and former head of the Republican
+Following the Democratic candidate's victory in a Mississippi special election in May, Tom Davis, a Republican member from Virginia and former head of the Republican National Congressional Committee, said, "The political atmosphere facing House Republicans this November is the worst since Watergate and is far more toxic than it was in 2006" (Nagourney and Hulse 2008).
+It is clear that the Republicans face an uphill fight in 2008.